Scarlet fever is a contagious infection that mostly affects young children. It's easily treated with antibiotics.

 But it can make you feel unwell, so it's best to avoid close contact with anyone who has it.

-The antibiotics used for scarlet fever are usually safe to take during pregnancy.
+Many of the antibiotics used for scarlet fever are considered to be safe to take during pregnancy.

 How to avoid spreading scarlet fever